Nehal-Khan-29/Machine-Learning-Algorithms/README.md

-# Machine-Learning-Algorithms
+# Machine Learning Algorithms

-This repository contains all the basic forms of ML Algorithms
+Welcome to the **Machine Learning Algorithms** repository!
+This repository contains implementations of basic machine learning algorithms along with simple code examples.
+The goal is to provide a clear and concise understanding of fundamental ML concepts and techniques.